Iván Marcano

-Iván Marcano Sierra ([iˈβam maɾˈkano]; born 23 June 1987) is a Spanish professional footballer who plays for Portuguese club FC Porto.
-Mainly a central defender, he can also play as a left-back.
+Iván Marcano Sierra ([iˈβam maɾˈkano]; born 23 June 1987) is a Spanish former professional footballer who played as a central defender.

-After starting out at Racing de Santander and appearing for the club in La Liga, he went on to spend the better part of his career with Porto, playing over 200 competitive matches and winning the 2017–18, 2019–20 and 2021–22 Primeira Liga championships.
+After starting out at Racing de Santander and appearing for the club in La Liga, he went on to spend the better part of his career with Porto, playing 268 competitive matches and winning the 2017–18, 2019–20 and 2021–22 Primeira Liga championships.
 He also had spells abroad in Greece (Olympiacos, twice), Russia and Italy.

 Marcano represented Spain at under-21 level.

 Club career

 Racing

 Santander-born Marcano, a youth graduate of hometown's Racing de Santander, made his first appearance with the main squad in an away win over UD Almería on 30 September 2007, due to injuries in the Cantabrian side.
 However, he had to leave the pitch in the second half of the game, also due to injury, and was unable to play for three months.

 For the 2008–09 campaign, Marcano was definitely promoted to the first team under new manager Juan Ramón López Muñiz.
 He scored his first La Liga goal in the fifth match, a 2–1 home loss against RCD Mallorca, and was a regular throughout the campaign, mostly as a left-back.